Skip to content

 Open the manager, click the installation icon in the upper right corner, and several options will appear:

-2. Install directly; if your phone is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using fastboot boot KernelSU's GKI kernel to get temporary root and install the manager, and then use this option; this is also the main way to upgrade KernelSU;
+2. Install directly; if your phone is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using fastboot boot KernelSU's GKI kernel to get temporary root and install the manager, and then use this option; this is also the main way to upgrade KernelSU.

-3. Install to another partition; if your device supports A/B partition, you can choose this option, the manager will automatically patch the official firmware, and then install it to another partition; this method is suitable for devices after OTA, you can directly install it to another partition after OTA, and then restart the device;
+3. Install to another partition; if your device supports A/B partition, you can choose this option, the manager will automatically patch the official firmware, and then install it to another partition; this method is suitable for devices after OTA, you can directly install it to another partition after OTA, and then restart the device.

 Use the command line